Q. How do I get approved for a puppy?

 Q. I’m interested in breeding.
 It’s a great experience for the kids.
 I am sure that the local Police Department, State K9 agency, and many of my friends and family will take a puppy!

 Selling an 8 week old cute working tervuren puppy may be relatively easy.
 Making sure that puppy and quickly dog stay in the home is very difficult.
-I know many top reputable breeders who have gotten dogs back when they are no longer cute and are not getting worked, trained, or exercised properly.
-These are working dogs and I do my utmost best to place any puppy I breed in a working and/or experienced home.
+All top “reputable” breeders have gotten dogs back (sometimes in very poor condition) when they are no longer cute and are not getting worked, trained, or exercised properly.
+These are working dogs and I do my utmost best to place any puppy I breed in a working and/or experienced home that will love and value this dog for his/her life, not just the working life of that dog.

 Breeding is not an easy pursuit.
 Working Belgian tervuren do not make for family-friendly puppies.
 They are extremely mouthy and bitey, drawing blood by 5-6 weeks and relentless in their pursuit of moving objects (including children).
 This doesn’t stop, and some are more driven than others- it is certainly in these bloodlines.
 There is a range of drives and intensity in any litter- some puppies may be suitable for a family home while others would absolutely not- all in the same litter.
 This is where placing certain puppies gets difficult and why so many young Belgian shepherds end up in rescue or euthanized for perceived “aggression”.